 Model 1: Adapted In-School Day Model

 The Adapted In-School Day Model incorporates both in-class and online learning methods for students during the quadmester.
 For days in which in-class learning is permitted, each course is limited to 15 students per 1 teacher, in which the students have to be physically distant from one another.
 After their lunch break at home, students return to their classes with the remote learning model, where they attend a live, online session of schooling.
-On other days during this quadmester model, students have to stay home for remote learning lessons, which is performed in both synchronous and asynchronous ways.
+On other days during this quadmester model, students stay home for remote learning lessons, which occur in both synchronous and asynchronous ways.

 Despite students being able to go back to in-person classrooms, they must abide by the ministry requirement of wearing a mask during school.
-To limit the spread of the virus, they are also not permitted to use lockers, play any organized sports, or eat at their high schools until it is safe enough to do so.
+To limit the spread of the virus, high school students are also not permitted to use lockers, play any organized sports, or eat at their high schools until it is safe enough to do so.
 Students and educators have to practice physical distancing, as well as health and safety protocols such as regular hand sanitization and daily self-screening (checking for COVID-19 symptoms).

 Model 2: 100% Remote Learning